Armaan2022/QR-Code-Event-Check-in-System/README.md

 # QR Code Event Check-In System

-You are to design and implement a simple, attractive, and easy-to-use Android application to satisfy the following goals.
-Your design must be flexible enough to allow developers to extend or migrate it.
+To design and implement a simple, attractive, and easy-to-use Android application to satisfy the following goals.
+The design must be flexible enough to allow developers to extend or migrate it.

 # Description:
 Create an event management system where attendees check in using QR codes on their mobile devices.
 Organizers can track attendance, manage event details, and send notifications.